Chelsea Surpris: International career

-Born in the United States, Surpris is of Haitian descent through her parents.
-She was previously a member of the United States under-20 national team player pool.
-She has been capped for the Haiti women's national team, including an appearance in the 2020 CONCACAF Women's Olympic Qualifying Championship against the United States on 28 January 2020.
+Although born in the United States, Surpris plays on the Haiti women's national team.
+She had previously appeared on the under-18 and United States under-20 national teams.
+Surpris made her international debut for Haiti in a match in the 2020 CONCACAF Women's Olympic Qualifying Championship against the United States on 28 January 2020, which Haiti lost 0-3.
+She also played in the 2022 CONCACAF W Championship held in Mexico.